SilverZef/updsys-linux-auto-updater/README.md

 **Progress:** "This shows what is currently happening"

-**Running:** "This shows the command that is being executed ex: zypper dup"
+**Running:** "This shows the command that is being executed ex: flatpak update"

 **ERRORS:**
 "Here all errors/messages dumped by each updater is displayed"